nguyenank/shot-plotter/README.md

 #### Table

 The table logs the information for each event, as well as the row number of the event in the table.
 Events can be highlighted by clicking on the check box for the appropriate row.
-This will highlight the row in the matching team color, and both enlarge the dot on the rink and move it to the front if it was previously covered by other dots.
+This will highlight the row in the matching team color, and both enlarge the dot on the playing area and move it to the front if it was previously covered by other dots.
 Multiple events can be highlighted at once.
 Events can be deleted by clicking on the trash can in the appropriate row.
 All events can be deleted by clicking on the trash can in the header of the table; a prompt will confirm this choice.

 The table, by default, shows the last page, which has the last 10 events recorded.
 Pages can be navigated using the _Prev_(ious) and _Next_ buttons at the lower-right of the table.
 The currently shown events and the total number of events recorded can be seen in the bottom-left of the table.